lakshay2k/Internship2021/README.md

 ***Task5: Work on anonymizing using presidio.
 For example, hello I am taking disprin and my age is 25 and i am having bipolar disorder then it should automatically detect PII information and encrypt/mark it.***

+***Task6: Creating a Model using Spacy and training it to detect the medicine, age and diseases in the given statement.***